 serve/servlet is simpler interface over serve/launch/wait, dispatch/servlet, and a few of the standard §2 "Dispatchers".
+Some options, like port and max-waiting are transparently passed to serve/launch/wait.
 Some advanced customization requires using these underlying pieces of the web-server directly.
 However, many simpler customizations do not, which the rest of this section describes.